-- Right click on “com.apple. loginwindow.plist” Move to bin.
-Remember that these directories might be hidden if you are not able to find them, so make sure to reveal them.
+- Right-click on “com.apple. loginwindow.plist” Move to the bin.
+Remember that these directories might be hidden if you cannot find them, so make sure to reveal them.

-A: This feature allows you to log in automatically without having to enter a password.
-While it saves up time and allows you to work smoothly, your privacy however becomes a little weak if there are multiple users of your device.
+A: This feature allows you to log in automatically without entering a password.
+While it saves up time and allows you to work smoothly, your privacy, however becomes a little weak if there are multiple users of your device.
 If it is just you who uses the device, then it is absolutely fine to use Automatic Login.

 A: Yes, you can easily solve such an issue.
-We have explained the steps to get rid of that issue in our article.
+We have explained the steps to eliminate that issue in our article.